gusmalikah/React-JavaScript-Travel-Journal-/README.md

 # React-JavaScript(Travel-Jounal)
-This is a React library used web page created by the use of JavaScript, Html and CSS.
+This is a React library used static web page created by the use of JavaScript, Html and CSS.

 ![fc81e696a2b40813f0bbcf53eb1362af](https://user-images.githubusercontent.com/71040758/174923992-1c926fb9-18f6-4366-854d-92c5ae9fb081.png)